Flotomate/product_docs/source/change-management/change-list-view.rst

 -  Section-E is the list area for all the Changes in the system.
-   Visibility of a Change depends on the applied filters, and the way Changes are shown depends on whether Detailed View is selected or Glance View (section-G in :numref:`cmf-6`).
+   Visibility of a Change depends on the applied filters, and the way Changes are shown depends on whether table view is selected or grid view (section-G in :numref:`cmf-6`).
 Regardless of the view, the following information is visible about a Change:

     .. _cmf-7: